- Can you get homeowners insurance on an older mobile home?

 What’s not covered by mobile home insurance?

-Other types of endorsements for older mobile homes include earthquake insurance, scheduled personal property for high-value possessions, and even identity theft coverage.
+Other types of endorsements for older mobile homes include scheduled personal property for high-value possessions and identity theft coverage.

 How to get insurance on an older mobile home